rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 MariaDB [(none)]> CREATE USER 'replication'@'192.168.1.101' IDENTIFIED BY 'PASSWORD';
 Query OK, 0 rows affected (0.002 sec)

 MariaDB [(none)]> GRANT REPLICATION SLAVE ON *.* TO 'replication'@'192.168.1.101';
 Query OK, 0 rows affected (0.002 sec)
 ```

-If your primary server already contains data, you'll need to lock new transactions while data is being exported/imported to the secondary server(s), and tell the secondary servers when to start replication.
+If your primary server already contains data, you will need to lock new transactions while the exporting or importing of data occurs to the secondary server(s), and tell the secondary servers when to start replication.
 If your server does not yet contain any data, the procedure is greatly simplified.

 Prevent any changes to the data while you view the binary log position: